Volunteer With Loveland Ski Club

-Demands of the job: Arrive before 7:00 a.m. to ensure that all needed gate judge supplies are present.
+Demands of the job: Arrive by 7:00AM to ensure that all needed gate judge supplies are present.
 Have a thorough understanding of race organization and fair passage rules.

 Responsibility: Keep several racers in line at all times so that the pace of the race is maintained.
-Communicate with start referee if a racer has not shown up for his or her start.
+Communicate with Start Referee if a racer has not shown up for his or her start.

 HAND TIMER and RECORDER